 What followed was fifteen "mind-bending, heartbreaking, heartwarming, and incredibly uplifting years" as a very public medium for Spirit.

 Thomas demonstrated his mediumship in private individual and group sessions, as well as, radio, television, and regular public gatherings.
 The predominate spirit speaking through Thomas called himself Dr. Peebles and spoke with humor and compassion.
-Accompanied by his “band of angels,” Dr. Peebles delivered accurate, concise and relevant information.
-Much of the information shared addressed questions about the purpose of life, the nature of reality and consciousness.
+Accompanied by his “band of angels,” Dr. Peebles delivered accurate, concise and relevant information to individuals about their life and personality (soul).
+Much of the information shared addressed questions about the purpose of life, the nature of reality, and consciousness.
 Once you started listening to Dr. Peebles, you began to suspect that his identity is merely one aspect of a great and grand Spirit.

 To Dance with Angels

-Today, Thomas is an author, speaker, and spiritual consultant and is currently working on his first book, Intelligence from the Afterlife: An Unconventional Guide to You.
-He shares insights and messages from the Spirit realm through his website and blog and via social media.
+Today, Thomas is an author, speaker, and spiritual consultant and is currently working on his first book, INTELLIGENCE FROM THE AFTERLIFE: Heaven-Sent Counsel on Consciousness, Creativity, and Love.
+He shares insights and messages from the Spirit realm through his website and via social media.
 On occasion, he teaches workshops in higher consciousness, called Journey to the Heart.

 Thomas lives in Bainbridge Island, Washington with his wife and partner of thirty years, Connie.
 Their daily 'date' since 1998 is coffee and crosswords first thing every morning.
-He enjoys walks, the occasional bourbon, foreign films & television, and gatherings.
+He enjoys early morning walks, foreign films, and gatherings with friends and family.

 I was born in Lakewood, Ohio.
 It was 1948, the beginning of the Baby Boom generation.
 My family moved to the small town of Rochester, Michigan, north of Detroit when I was twelve years of age.
 I was the oldest of three boys.